Time Flies

 It’s suddenly obvious that the supposed 9th planet is not rocky or gassy.
 It’s not a planet.
 A bowling ball size black hole accounts for the trans-Neptunian gravitational eccentricities.
 Elegant paper this will make!
 A black hole at 400 au in the Kyber belt.

-A second arrow strikes him in the neck.
+A second arrow strikes his neck.

 “Just need …Time!” he burbles through blood and fly-specked goo.